cdk8s-team/cdk8s/rfc/helm-synthesis.md

 For helm to consume our generated manifests for deployment, we would need to generate a structure similar to what [Helm Charts](https://v2.helm.sh/docs/developing_charts/) look like.
 The following is a simpler folder structure complying with helm structure.

-NOTE:
-* Any user changes to this structure would be overwritten the next time synthesis takes place.

 ```
 chart/              # Value of --output.
 Defaults to directoryName if format is helm
 ├── Chart.yaml      # [REQUIRED] Information about your chart